codefog/contao-elements-filter/README.md

 This project has been created and is maintained by [Codefog](https://codefog.pl).

-Thanks to Kim Wormer form [heartcodiert](https://www.heartcodiert.de/) for sponsoring this extension!
+Thanks to Kim Wormer from [heartcodiert](https://www.heartcodiert.de/) for sponsoring this extension!